-So you have chosen your best coffee maker now for the coffee grind.
-For the coffee grind, research shows that the more pulverized the beans the more you’ll get out of them, caffeine, that is.
+So you have chosen your best coffee maker, now for the coffee grind size.
+For the coffee grind, research shows that the more pulverized the beans, the more you’ll get out of them, caffeine, that is.

-Coffee geeks will tell you that manual pour over coffee brewing methods such as the Chemex or the Hario V60 are far better than automatic coffee makers.
-This is true when brewing coffee the manual way you have much more control over the brewing process and can tweak things on the fly like how much water gets added and when.
+Coffee geeks will tell you that manual pour-over coffee brewing methods like the Chemex or the Hario V60 are far better than automatic coffee brewers.
+This is true when brewing coffee the manual way.
+You have much more control over the brewing process and can tweak things on the fly, like how much water gets added and when.

 Plus, pour-over methods continuously replenish the coffee grounds with fresher water, making the brewing process faster.
 The water is manually poured in an all-in-one stream instead of the showerhead-like contraption typically found in your auto-drip coffee maker.

 (2) ISIC the institute for scientific information on coffee. https://coffeeandhealth.org/all-about-coffee/compounds-in-coffee/